The page you are reading now is limited to the unit in the sink of a flat. To learn about the estate-wide Garchey refuse disposal system click here.

 Even though you own your flat, the Corporation is still responsible for the existing Garchey pipe work.

-If the flat is going to be empty for a while, it’s recommended that you insert the Garchey key provided for dismantling the unit into the slots of the tube, (but do not turn it).
-Taking these steps will reduce the risk of flooding if there’s a blockage somewhere else in the system.
+If you still have a Garchey unit and the flat is going to be empty for a while, it’s recommended that you insert the Garchey key (which is provided for dismantling the unit) into the slot of the tube, (but do not turn it).
+This should reduce the risk of flooding if there’s a blockage somewhere else in the system.

 Consent to remove your Garchey